 One of the main attractions in the province is Calle Crisologo.
 The cobbled streets and well-preserved heritage houses will make you feel like you're traveling back in time.
 Everything looks like a postcard, and the place is teeming with history.

-You can ride the calesa to tour around the vicinity or visit the shops for some souvenirs.
+Ride the calesa to tour around the vicinity or visit the shops for some souvenirs.
 Wait until nighttime to see the place in its full glory.
 It elegantly transforms under the warm street lamps.

-Pangasinan's not just a pass-through location before you reach Baguio or Vigan.
+Pangasinan is not just a pass-through location before you reach Baguio or Vigan.
 What many don’t realize is that the province has a wealth of beautiful spots, making it a great quick escape from the city.

-Another beach to visit is the Patar Beach, also known as the Boracay of Pangasinan.
+Another beach to visit is Patar Beach, also known as the Boracay of Pangasinan.
 Located in Bolinao, Patar Beach features a long stretch of pristine white sand beach and a magnificent sunset view to boot.

 In case you want a pensive trip with lots of room for reflection, the Minor Basilica of Our Lady of the Most Holy Rosary of Manaoag is the ideal venue.

 Allied Botanical Corporation’s Sunflower Maze in Tayug is also worth a visit.
 Lastly, don’t ever leave the province without bringing home the famous puto Calasiao.